yiisoft/validator/README.md

 ###### Function / method calls

 You can't use a function / method call result with attributes.
-Like with `Callback` rule and callable, this problem can be overcome with custom rule.
+This problem can be overcome either with custom rule or `Callback::$method` property.
+An example of custom rule:

 ```php
 use Attribute;